zawmh-001/increase-test-timeout/README.md

-# increase-test-timeout
+# Calculate-interest-rate
-This repository is for practicing the GitHub Flow
+This repository is for calculating interest rate